-These mountains are technically 30 minutes outside of Granada, but it’s a must-see for all travelers.
-The Sierra Nevada can be accessed via car, bus or taxi, meaning there’s no excuse not to check them out!
+These mountains are technically 30 minutes outside of Granada, but it’s a must-see for all travelers spending time nearby.
+The Sierra Nevada mountains can be accessed via car, bus or taxi, meaning there’s no excuse not to check them out!

 If you’re into skiing, this is by far the best spot in Spain.
 If you’re visiting in the summer there’s also mountain biking, hiking and music festivals.
 Make sure to check out the hanging suspension bridges of Los Cahorros!

 Don’t have a car?
 There are also guided photo and hiking tours that leave from Granada.

 Granada is a wonderful place to learn about history and view ancient architecture.
 To take a break from Granada’s charming evidence of the past, check out the very modern Science Park.

 Unlike many science museums, this interactive location was truly built with people of all ages in mind.
 I was able to participate in many hands-on activities, which were also popular with children.
 My favorite part of the Science Park was the planetarium.

 A hammam, if you are unaware, is a kind of steam room where people go to wash themselves (or be washed by others).
 Visiting an Arab hammam is a very typical thing to do in Granada.